chingmm/tea-shop/Readme.md

 - Express
 - Mongoose
 - CSS
+- Bootstrap

 # Setup
 - CRUD routers for tea shop and shopping cart
 - Two mongoose schemas to set up separate schemas in MongoDB - teas and carts

+# Problems
+- Bootstrap doesn't seem to be working properly for styling.
+Used CSS Flexbox and vanilla CSS as a wrokaround

 # Potential Improvements Later